Tab-e-n/raymania/README.md

 # Raymania
 Raymania is a 2D top down racing game inspired by Trackmania.
-It is also somewhat of a follow up to my previous project, Web Racer.
+It is also somewhat of a follow up to a previous project, Web Racer.

 The game is made using:
  - Raylib 5.0